lamhq/tech-notes/software-engineering/software-architecture/microservices/5-comm-implementation/4-avoid-breaking-changes.md

 ## Expansion Changes

-Add new things to a microservice interface; don’t remove old things.
+Add new things to a microservice interface; don't remove old things.

 ## Tolerant Reader